sage-code/maj/alphabet.md

 * Letter  `c`  is plosive palatal like "c" in "culture"
 * Letter  `k`  is plosive velar like "k" in "kitten"
-* Letter  `q`  is plosive uvular like "q" in "quality"
 * Letter  `h`  is fricative, glottal like "h" in "hoard"
 * Letter  `b`  is voiced, plosive, bilabial like `b` in "boss"
 * Letter  `p`  is voiceless, plosive, bilabial like `p` in "pin"